Understanding the way the visitors to your site discover your content will help you plan its architecture, says Gene Crawford.

 A lot of this comes down to having empathy with your website visitors.
 Putting yourself in their shoes first will give you a great central starting point for your design.
 After all shouldn't your design strategy start with some basics of how your visitors will want to use that website?

-2: Work Spaces, LLC The website for the Design/Architecture firm is an elegant solution to the idea of a ‘content in’ strategy.
+The website for the now-defunct design/architecture firm was an elegant solution to the idea of a 'content in' strategy.
+Unfortunately the site does not exist any more but you can get an idea from the image above.

-3: Google Ventures The website for the Google investment fund employs a nice strategy of naming navigation elements to match what you’d want to know about the fund.
+The website for the Google investment fund employs a nice strategy of naming navigation elements to match what you'd want to know about the fund.
+Again, it has had a revamp since the time of writing but if you click the image above you can see the full homepage.

-5: VW Beetle The website for the new Beetle is an interesting approach: it reveals the expectations of what’s here much later in the experience.
-I think this has a polarising result: it’s either rewarding to you to discover what’s here or you are bothered by not knowing.
+The first website for the 2011 new Beetle had an interesting approach: it reveals the expectations of what's here much later in the experience.
+I think this has a polarising result: it's either rewarding to you to discover what's here or you are bothered by not knowing.